 KS1 and KS2, children's science learning is assessed regularly throughout the year, this helps embed and use knowledge of science units fluently, or to check their understanding and inform teaching.
 Retrieval practice happens at the beginning or end of each lesson to recall units taught the year before, the term before or the week before.
+At the beginning of each lesson, key memories are either discussed, written or questioned to aid children's retrieval on key points.
+At the end of each topic pupils will be assessed against 3 set 'Target Memories' relating to the Key Question set out at the beginning of the topic, to see how much they have learned and understood.
+Teachers and Science leads can then see where weaknesses occur.

-Assessment of the children's progress is recorded on a grid throughout the year.
+Assessment of the children's progress is recorded on Arbor throughout the year and analysed at the beginning and end of each academic year and returned to staff and SLT.